-a: Cupping is a very popular technique made famous by professional athletes, but has been a treatment for many centuries in China.
-The modern version of cupping is using plastic cups and vacuumed air to create the seal onto the skin.
+Cupping is a very popular technique made famous by professional athletes, but has been a treatment for many centuries in China.
 It promotes blood flow, releases muscle layers, and releases myofascial adhesion by decompressing the muscle, can decrease swelling and improve lymphatic flow.

 There are different variations of Dry Cupping (using cups directly on the skin) vs Wet Cupping (involves controlled medical bleeding).
 I only perform Dry Cupping under the scope of Massage Therapy.